-Math & Science - Get help with math and quantitative thinking in a relaxed, comfortable environment.
-You can get acclimated back into math after years out of school, and get help to do quantitative and science projects, spreadsheets, complete assignments involving research data in your field, master mathematical and scientific concepts and assignments.
+Math - Get help with math and quantitative thinking in a relaxed, comfortable environment.
+You can get acclimated back into math after years out of school, and get help to do quantitative projects, spreadsheets, complete assignments involving research data in your field, master mathematical concepts and assignments.

-Workshops are offered on topics such as: grammar and math fundamentals, and teacher test preparation (MTEL Communication & Literacy and Foundations of Reading tests).
+Workshops are offered by the School of Education for our students preparing for teacher tests (MTEL Communication & Literacy and Foundations of Reading).

-For more information about academic support services, contact:

-- Cecelia Cull, Assistant Vice President for Student Services, at ext.
-1120 or at cecelia.cull@cambridgecollege.edu/. - Carol Lane, Assistant to the Director, at ext.
-1138 or at carol.lane@ cambridgecollege.edu/.
+For more information about academic support services, contact: Cecelia Cull, Assistant Vice President for Student Services, at ext.
+1120 or at cecelia.cull@cambridgecollege.edu/.